 Let us now have a look at the advanced Java Collection Interview Questions and Answers.

 Q6.
-In Collection Framework, one of the key interface very frequently used by the developer called Map.
-But surprisingly Map interface not extend Collection framework directly.
-Can you please explain the same why it not extended?
+In Collection Framework, one of the key interfaces very frequently used by the developer is called Map.
+Unfortunately, but surprisingly, the Map interface does not extend the Collection framework directly.
+Can you please explain the same as why it was not extended?

-The map interface is one of the key interfaces of collection framework, but it never extends Collection interface as Map always maintained data as a key-value pair, which never ensures of storing multiple elements, which represents one of the key features of Collection framework.
+The map interface is one of the key interfaces of the collection framework, but it never extends the Collection interface as Map always maintained data as a key-value pair, which never ensures of storing multiple elements, which represents one of the key features of the Collection framework.

 Q7.
-One of the important interface which is very frequently used in collection framework which iterator.
-Please explain when it can be useful and what the exact utility of it is?
+One of the important interfaces which are very frequently used in the collection framework which iterator.
+Please explain when it can be useful and what its exact utility of it is?

 Q8.
 Two key interfaces in the collection framework for reading data from the collection and using it are Iterator and Enumerator.
-Please explain in detail what can be the difference between both the looping approaches available in the collection framework?
+Please explain in detail the difference between the looping approaches available in the collection framework?

-Enumeration is one the key iterating feature especially using for legacy classes.
-It always much faster than the normal iterator interface.
-But Iterator is always more secure to use as it ensuring thread safety of the iterated collection object.
+Enumeration is one of the key iterating features especially using for legacy classes.
+This is because it was always much faster than the normal iterator interface.
+But Iterator is always more secure to use as it ensuring the thread safety of the iterated collection object.

 Q9.
 Every interface of the collection framework contains one specific method call add for adding some components value in the interface.
-But in the case of Iterator interface there does not have any kind of add method, can you explain why it not in there?
+But in the case of the Iterator interface, there does not have any kind of add method, can you explain why it is not in there?

-Iterator interface mainly used for iterating on the data holding by any active collection.
-It will never add any kind of elements and never able to provide some guaranty on the order of iteration.
+Iterator interface is mainly used for iterating on the data holding by any active collection.
+Therefore, it will never add any kind of elements and never provide some guarantee on the order of iteration.

-Iterator and Listiterator both are using for iterating collection data and help the developer for working with multiple elements of the collection.
-Difference between them is explained below:
+Iterator and Listiterator are both used for iterating collection data and help the developer work with multiple collection elements.

-- Iterator working with all the collection, but ListIteraot only for List interface.
+- Iterator working with all the collection, but ListIteraot only for the List interface.

-This has been a guide to the list of Java Collection Interview Questions.
+This has been a guide to Java Collection Interview Questions.
 Here we have listed the most useful 10 interview sets of questions so that the jobseeker can crack the interview with ease.
-You may also look at the following articles to learn more
+You may also look at the following articles to learn more –